keerthiramalingam/veetilveggies/Dopamines Sake.md

 Dopamine's sake
 =====================

-Have been working on my kids school projects on plants for one full year.
-She is suppposed to plant a seed and water it properly till it germinates.
-THis is to instill a sense of responsibility and ownership in the kids behaviour.

 One Friday evening as soon as I returned from office, my little champ came with her book in hand, screaming about the task given at school.
 It doesn't matter whether I have parked my scooter or removed my shoes.

 #### "I need plant.
 DO YOU HAVE PLANT ?
 Do you have seeds ? "